-Join Richard Harrington for an in-depth discussion in this video Differences between the D3200 and D3300, part of Up and Running with the Nikon D3200 and D3300.
+Join Richard Harrington for an in-depth discussion in this video Differences between the D3200 and D3300, part of Learning to Shoot with the Nikon D3200 and D3300.

 - On the surface the Nikon D3300 and D3200 appear to be very similar.
 But there are several differences between these two camera models that you may not be aware of.
 While the D3200 comes with a kit lens that's between 18 and 55 millimeters the D3300 comes with a newer version of that lens that ranges from 18 to 55 as well but also features a retractable lens.
 So it's a bit lighter and a bit shorter.
 That's combined with the smaller size of the camera is going to make it easier to pack it into a small place like a bag or a purse.